Schadre/GhostbustersOOPSimulation/README.md

 # ▶️ How to Run the Game

-- `1.
-Make sure you have Python 3 installed`
+- `Make sure you have Python 3 installed`
-- `2.
-Download or clone this project folder`
+- `Download or clone this project folder`
-- `3.
-Open a terminal (or command prompt), navigate to the project directory:`
+- `Open a terminal (or command prompt), navigate to the project directory:`

 ```
 cd GhostbustersOOPSimulation
 ```

-- `4.
-Run the game`
+- `Run the game`

 ```
 python game.py